Being outdoors and experiencing nature is not only a great way to stay healthy, but it’s also great for your mental wellbeing.

 Survival Knife: The Most Important Piece of Kit

-I would argue that if you could only take one item away with you, it should be a decent quality fixed blade survival knife.
+I would argue that if you could only take one item away with you, it should be a decent-quality fixed-blade survival knife.

 We won’t list all the great survival knives that are available on the market today, of which there are hundreds, instead, we’re going to answer one simple question.

-What is the ideal thickness for a survival knife?
+What is the IDEAL thickness for a survival knife?

 As you might have already guessed, the answer is it depends on what you’re going to do with your survival knife.
 However, we’re going to go out on a limb and say a survival knife which is 3/16 inches thick is ideal for 90% of the tasks you’re likely to use it for.

-We’ll go into the reasons why below.
+We’ll go into the reasons below.

-In general terms, the thinner the blade, the better the knife is for slicing, cutting and other delicate tasks.
+In general terms, the thinner the blade, the better the knife is for slicing, cutting, and other delicate tasks.

-A knife with a 1/16 inch thick blade will be easier to handle in most situations that require a delicate touch.
+A knife with a 1/16-inch thick blade will be easier to handle in most situations that require a delicate touch.

 If you’ve ever had to thinly slice ham for a sandwich, what knife did you use?
 If you used a carving knife, it likely had a long thin blade.
-You probably didn’t choose the meat cleaver, unless you where looking for ham chunks rather than ham slices.
+You probably didn’t choose the meat cleaver, unless you were looking for ham chunks rather than ham slices.

 The same is true of a survival knife, thin equals more accurate slicing and control.